SMALL PHONE

 Review your insurance policy annually

 Your horticultural business is ever-changing, and your insurance policy should reflect those changes.
 For instance, if you build a new greenhouse on your property, make sure it’s added to your policy.
-It is crucial to ensure your insurance coverage aligns with your business's evolving assets.
+It’s crucial to ensure your insurance coverage aligns with your business’s evolving assets.

 Related links: